Russia says warning shots deter UK warship; London denies it - WTMJ

 “We saw the reports this morning,” said Max Blain, a spokesman for Prime Minister Boris Johnson.
 “It’s incorrect to say either that it was fired on or this ship was in Russian waters.
 HMS Defender was taking the most direct and internationally recognized route between Ukraine and Georgia.”

-He emphasized that Britain, along with much of the international community, does not recognize Russia’s annexation of Crimea.
+He emphasized that Britain, and much of the international community, does not recognize Russia’s annexation of Crimea.

+“We need a new quality of cooperation between Ukraine & NATO allies in the Black Sea,” Kuleba tweeted.

+In November 2018, Russian coast guard ships fired on three Ukrainian gunboats as they tried to pass from the Black Sea into the Azov Sea and captured them along with 24 crewmembers.
+It returned the crew and the boats the following year.

-HMS Defender, a Type 45 destroyer, is part of the U.K. Carrier Strike Group currently heading to the Indo-Pacific region.
-However, it was announced earlier this month that it would be temporarily breaking away from the group to carry out its “own set of missions” in the Black Sea.
+HMS Defender, a Type 45 destroyer, is part of the U.K. Carrier Strike Group heading to the Indo-Pacific region.
+It was announced earlier this month that it would be temporarily breaking away from the group to carry out its “own set of missions” in the Black Sea.

+Just before Wednesday’s incident, Defender stopped in the Ukrainian port of Odessa, where Ukrainian and British officials and industry representatives signed an agreement to collaborate on boosting Ukraine’s naval capabilities.

 NATO members Turkey, Romania and Bulgaria all are on the Black Sea.
-Warships from the U.S., U.K. and other NATO allies also have made increasingly frequent visits in a show of support for Ukraine.
+Warships from the U.S., U.K. and other NATO allies also have made increasingly frequent visits in support of Ukraine.

 “The moves by warships of the U.S. and its allies have been clearly provocative,” Gerasimov said at an international security conference in Moscow organized by the Defense Ministry.
 “It creates preconditions for incidents and doesn’t help ease tensions in the military sphere.”